-Laura E. Stachel, M.D., M.P.H. the co-founder and medical director of WE CARE Solar, is a board-certified obstetrician-gynecologist with fourteen years of clinical experience, holding an M.D. from University of California, San Francisco and an M.P.H. in Maternal and Child Health from University of California, Berkeley.
-She is a DrPH candidate at UCB; her dissertation centers on emergency obstetric care in Nigeria.
+Laura E. Stachel, M.D., M.P.H. the co-founder and executive director of WE CARE Solar, is a board-certified obstetrician-gynecologist with fourteen years of clinical experience, holding an M.D. from University of California, San Francisco and an M.P.H. in Maternal and Child Health from University of California, Berkeley.
+She is a DrPH candidate at UCB.
 Laura is the Associate Director of Emergency Obstetric Research in West Africa for the Bixby Center for Population Health and Sustainability.
-She is leading a MacArthur Foundation project on We Care Solar Suitcase usage in Nigeria and Uganda, and was co-investigator for a collaborative Population Council study that assessed the standard of maternity care in Nigerian state hospitals.
-Laura serves on the Editorial Board for the Berkeley Wellness Letter, co-chairs a international working group on Energy and Health for the UN Foundation, and lectures at the UCB School of Public Health.
+She was the P.I. on a MacArthur Foundation project on We Care Solar Suitcase usage in Nigeria and Uganda, and was co-investigator for a collaborative Population Council study that assessed the standard of maternity care in Nigerian state hospitals.
+Laura is a staff researcher at the Blum Center for Developing Economies at U.C.
+Berkeley.
+She serves on the Editorial Board for the Berkeley Wellness Letter and co-chairs a international working group on Energy and Health for the UN Foundation.
 E-mail: laura_ at _ wecaresolar.org.

-Hal Aronson, Ph.D., the co-founder and Director of Technology and Education for WE CARE Solar, has been teaching renewable energy in the Bay Area and around California for thirteen years.
-He co-created Solar Schoolhouse, bringing solar curriculum to schools throughout California.
-He also created California Youth Energy Services, a service learning program that now employs one hundred youth a year as energy-efficient retrofitters.
+Hal Aronson, Ph.D., the co-founder and Director of Technology and Education for WE CARE Solar.
+He is co-director of We Share Solar, the educational program that empowers youth to learn about solar energy and build Solar Suitcases for schools and orphanages.
+Hal has taught renewable energy in the Bay Area and around California for over 13 years.
+He co-created Solar Schoolhouse, bringing solar curriculum to schools throughout California, and also created California Youth Energy Services, a service learning program that now employs one hundred youth a year as energy-efficient retrofitters.
 Hal leads professional development workshops for educators, and developed training programs at Solar Richmond and Solar Energy International.
-Hal creates project-based learning and curriculum for students of all ages and designed the Solar Suitcase.
 Hal installed the first legal residential solar electric system in Santa Cruz County (in 1983).
 He obtained his Ph.D. in environmental sociology from UCSC; his dissertation focused on environmental justice.
 Email: hal_at_wecaresolar.org.

 Stasia Obremskey, Director of Finance, has over twenty-five years of experience providing financial and strategic consulting services to organizations in the U.S. and Asia.
 Most recently, she served for two years as interim CFO for Posit Science Corporation, a company developing brain training software clinically proven to improve cognitive performance.
 She is affiliated with Webster Pacific a San Francisco-based firm that provides strategic and financial consulting for entrepreneurs.